kubaGitter/lwc-assignment-orders/README.md

 ## 6. Test coverage

-- AvailableProductsController - X% of coverage
+- AvailableProductsController - 100% of coverage
 - OrderItemTrigger - 100% of coverage
 - OrderItemTriggerHandler - 93% of coverage
-- OrderProductsController - X% of coverage
+- OrderProductsController - 100% of coverage
+- Overall - 95% of coverage

 # Extra Acceptance Criteria